cryptodevhub/site/wiki/ethereum-virtual-machine/general.md

 [EthHub](https://ethhub.io/) is the single source for essential Ethereum information.
 Browsing through it you can learn [what Ethereum is](https://docs.ethhub.io/ethereum-basics/what-is-ethereum/), how the upcoming [Ethereum 2.0](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/) will work and what types of [applications](https://docs.ethhub.io/built-on-ethereum/built-on-ethereum/) there are on the Ethereum Blockchain.

+## EthSpring

+The [EthSpring](https://ethspring.com/) project is an effort to gather and categorize Ethereum learning resources.
+Browsing through their material you'll learn about the Crypto Philosophy, Peer Protocols, Protocol Theory, Zero-Knowledge-Proofs and more.

+**Protip**: You can also subscribe to the EthSpring Newsletter to get notified when new resources are added.

 ## Eth.Build

 [Eth.build](https://eth.build/) is an educational sandbox which helps you understand how Ethereum works via visual exploration.
 Be sure to check out the [video introduction](https://www.youtube.com/watch?v=30pa790tIIA) which explains everything in great detail.